magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 If you don't have permissions to delete files created by another user (in this case, Elasticsearch), but you see that files are large, please create a support ticket to deal with with them.

-#### Check up database dumps
+#### Check up database dumps/backups

 >![WARNING]
 >
 >Database backups are usually created for a purpose.
 If you are not sure if the file is still needed, consider moving it to a separate location instead deleting.

 Check `.tmp` for `.sql` or `.sql.gz` files and clean them up.
-Those might have been created by ece-tools during backup or when manually dumping the database using the `mysqldump` dump command.
+Those might have been created by ece-tools during backup or when manually creating database dumps using the `mysqldump` dump command.

 ### Best practices